 Alongside tamper-evident packaging sits tamper-resistant packaging; each satisfying a different requirement for the healthcare industry.
-In the United States, the FDA describes tamper evident packaging as having more than one visible indicator of the product being compromised.
+In the United States, the FDA describes tamper-evident packaging as having more than one visible indicator of the product being compromised.
 Clear blister packages are sealed with foil, for an added layer of protection.
 If the blister package had been compromised, an indicator would be the damage to the foil seal.
 This simple, yet effective use of packaging ensures that we are further able to keep consumers and pharmaceutical products safe.
 Another added benefit is that the packaging often contains a warning message, alerting the user of this type of tampering.

 Other Types of Tamper – Evident Packaging:

-- Tamper-evident tapes are a fantastic choice to add security to boxes, envelopes, pallets, crates and bags.
+- Tamper-evident tapes are a fantastic choice to add security to boxes, envelopes, pallets, crates, and bags.

-Today, pharmaceutical companies invest heavily in R&D for packaging – to product the physical product itself from damage, to protect their intellectual property, and ultimately to protect the health of the patient consuming the medicine.
+Today, pharmaceutical companies invest heavily in R&D for packaging – to produce the physical product itself from damage, to protect their intellectual property, and ultimately to protect the health of the patient consuming the medicine.

-Packaging developments in the sector have included the addition of active and intelligent technologies such as, unique ID codes to boxes or containers, colour-changing inks that indicate exposure to extreme heat or cold, RFID tags (radio frequency identification) that allow the ‘track and trace’ of medication and the use of printed electronic features on the packaging.
+Packaging developments in the sector have included the addition of active and intelligent technologies such as; unique ID codes to boxes or containers, colour-changing inks that indicate exposure to extreme heat or cold, RFID tags (radio frequency identification) that allow the ‘track and trace’ of medication, and the use of printed electronic features on the packaging.